lapumb/ESP32-MicroPython-Starter/README.md

 # Directory Structure

-* `code`: Contains source code (.py) files and scripts to upload the python modules and open a Read Evaluate Print Loop ("REPL": an interative MicroPython prompt)
+* `code`: Contains source code (.py) files, a script to upload the python modules in `/py`, and a script to open a serial connection to interact with the ESP32.
 * `MicroPython`: Contains scripts to download and flash MicroPython onto the ESP32
 * `tools`: Contains helper scripts